 - His parents taught him how to cook.

 - Three words used to describe his cooking style are playful, robust and texture.

 Sterling Brunch is a long-standing Hopkins Tradition for our students, faculty, staff, alumni, and anyone in the community at the Fresh Food Café and new this semester Nolan’s will be offering Sterling Brunch as well.
 Our menu changes with the season and include gourmet items and dessert.
 Join us to enjoy a delicious brunch and musical entertainment varying from various performance groups from campus and classical music.

 For specific menu highlights check out our Facebook page for each brunch’s event info (menu highlights will normally be posted a week or so before).

-The Eat Local Challenge is an annual event that happens each fall in late September where our chefs are taking on the challenge to have a meal made entirely of foods grown within 150 miles of the Fresh Food Café.
-We also like to highlight our own campus commitment of sourcing 35% “real food” by 2020, real food is defined as being local/community based, ecologically sound, fair and/or humane food our Real Food Challenge that ends in 2020.
+The “Eat Local Challenge” is an annual event that happens each fall in late September where our chefs are taking on the challenge to have a meal made entirely of foods grown within 150 miles of the Fresh Food Café.
+We also like to highlight and celebrate our own campus commitment of sourcing food that is local/community based, ecologically sound, fair and/or humane food from our Real Food Challenge that ends in 2020.
 We’ve worked so hard to get to our current percentage and are proud to commitment to these similar standards in the future.

 This year’s day is TBD.
 The challenge will occur at different locations across campus including the Fresh Food Café, Nolan’s on 33rd, some of our retail locations and at the Peabody campus Dining Hall.